-Fledgling non-profit Cleveland Rocks Past Present and Future has partnered with the Recording Arts and Technology Program of Cuyahoga Community College, with support from Northeast Shores Development Corporation’s funding from Cuyahoga Arts and Culture and the Ohio Arts Council, to create the Rock Solid Summit to bring this discussion into an open forum.
-We are inviting music businesses, musicians, tourism proponents, educators, festival enthusiasts to come to an all-day conversation on Monday, December 7 in the Black Box space at the Tommy LiPuma Center for the Creative Arts on Tri-C Metro Campus.
+Fledgling non-profit Cleveland Rocks Past Present and Future partnered with the Recording Arts and Technology Program of Cuyahoga Community College, with support from Northeast Shores Development Corporation’s funding from Cuyahoga Arts and Culture and the Ohio Arts Council, to create the Rock Solid Summit to bring this discussion into an open forum.
+We invited music businesses, musicians, tourism proponents, educators, festival enthusiasts to come to an all-day conversation on Monday, December 7, 2015 in the Black Box space at the Tommy LiPuma Center for the Creative Arts on Tri-C Metro Campus.

-The day also includes a partnership with the adjacent Rock Hall Library and Archives, which will be announcing the digitization of the Jane Scott papers that afternoon and using the forum to appeal to local music scene participants to think about archiving.
+The day also included a partnership with the adjacent Rock Hall Library and Archives, which announced the digitization of the Jane Scott papers that afternoon and using the forum to appeal to local music scene participants to think about archiving.
 A networking reception will follow at the end of the day in the Archives space.